NLCaceres/my-portfolio/react-client/README.md

     - Reorganize folders to be oriented around individual components and their usage
     - useContext pattern packed into a useViewWidth hook allowing access to viewWidth across the App without prop drilling
   - React Router 6 and 6.4 Data API added in
-  - Beginning Typescript Migration
+  - Typescript Migration 99% complete
-    - PostCard updated and also given a ProjectImage sort based on new "importance" property
-    - ContactPage alongside its TurnstileWidget with new Turnstile types
-    - Index + App file with the ViewWidthProvider as well as the Router Data API and the Routing component
-    - Utility Files all updated
-    - Common AppSpinner, AppAlert, AppNavbar, and Footer
+    - Likely will update the last component, Modal, to Typescript via [a11y-dialog](https://a11y-dialog.netlify.app/), which has a React version already
   - Implement PostListView sort by "start_date" and new "importance" property.
     - For Desktop users, project images are also sorted to better showcase the selected project in the AppModal
-  - Embrace React 17+ JSX transform by dropping React top import
+  - Embrace Vite as the new build tool for React as well as Vitest for React Testing
+    - Since React-scripts seems to have been abandoned, Vite appears to be the recommended way to build and bundle ReactJS (at least without NextJS or Remix)
+    - Vitest added to match Vite, since it's a fairly simple and powerful drop-in replacement for Jest
+  - Using Node 20, NPM 10 and, now, PNPM 8
 - Bootstrap 5 + React-Bootstrap 2 migration
   - CSS Modules used whenever possible to reduce the # of times props.viewWidth is prop drilled
     - Fixes NavBar being oversized on very small mobile devices!